brycewray/hugo-site/content/posts/2023/03/publish-or-perish-2023.md

 Other considerations:
 - Netlify supports repositories from [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org).
 - Assigning a custom domain to a Netlify-hosted site is easy and fast.
-Although Netlify documentation once suggested that it was necessary to use Netlify's own DNS setup to make the process go smoothly, that's not necessary.
+Although Netlify documentation once suggested that it was necessary to use Netlify's own DNS setup to make the process go smoothly, that's not the case.
 - If desired, you can switch a deployed site between two different repos.

 ### Vercel